WHY YOU WON’T FIND AN ICELAND ICE HOTEL

-Within the main hall, there are incredible chandeliers hanging from the ceiling.
-You imagine that they themselves could not be made of ice, but you learn that each one is made from hundreds of hand-cut ice crystals.
+Within the main hall, incredible chandeliers were hanging from the ceiling.
+We imagined that they could not be made of ice, but each one is made from hundreds of hand-cut ice crystals.

-Still reeling in the wonder of our fairytale surroundings, we went through the reindeer covered door into the corridor which held the ice rooms.
+Still reeling in the wonder of our fairytale surroundings, we went through the reindeer-covered door into the corridor which held the ice rooms.

-Each room held its own delight, with breathtaking designs.
+Each room held its delight, with breathtaking designs.
 From winding ice staircases and giant deer, fireplaces and bookcases, giant statues and ice angels, they all thrilled their onlookers with their distinctive splendour.

 It was at this point that we both wondered how on earth we could sleep there.
 Moreover, why would anyone in their right mind want to sleep in something akin to a ‘fridge’ overnight?